-5. Czech Working Line German Shepherds
+05. Czech Working Line German Shepherds

-- Czech Working Line GSDs originated from communist Czechoslovakia that’s why they are called Czech Working Line German Shepherds.
+- Czech Working Line GSDs originated from communist Czechoslovakia, that’s why they are called Czech Working Line German Shepherds.

-- The Czech Working Line German Shepherds are very loyal, graceful, agile and got most powerful desire among all other German Shepherd breeds.
+- Very loyal, graceful, agile, and got the most powerful desire among all other German Shepherd breeds.

 - Their coats have dark coloring, can often be found by their darker coats and less sloping backs.

-- These GSDs have more uniform coloring like wolfish gray, dark brown to black.
+- Have more uniform coloring like wolfish gray, dark brown to black.

 - These dogs also have very strict standards for breeding and that’s why they are very healthy like East Working Line DDR GSDs.